-Carnegie Hall Live: Chicago Symphony Orchestra Performs 'Carmina Burana'
+Carnegie Hall Live: The Chicago Symphony Orchestra Performs 'Carmina Burana'

 Chicago Symphony Orchestra and Chorus